ADVANTICS/documentation/products/adb-pc-ac01/docs/first_time_commissioning.md

 Welcome to the ADB-PC-AC01!
 This tutorial is for first-time users, engineers, or technicians.

 **Our goal:** To guide you safely from unboxing your new converter to a successful first power-on.
-This guide provides a simple, direct path to verify that your unit is installed correctly and is operational.

 This document is intended only as a simplified introduction to the product.
 For complete technical specifications and advanced procedures, always refer to the main **Guides** section.
 This document is not exhaustive.
 Any safety information included here is provided solely for convenience and in good faith.